johnmdusel/BernoulliBall/README.md

 # BernoulliBall

-A web app for maintaining and visualizing an estimate of the success rate`p` for Bernoulli trials.
-We are unsure about the true value of the success rate and represent this uncertainty in a Bayesian fashion.
+A simple web app for maintaining and visualizing an estimate of the success rate`p` for Bernoulli trials.
+A separate "evaluation" mode lets the user decide whether the success rate passes a requirement, such as being 50% confidence that the success rate is at least 0.8.

-###### I am using this project to learn about full-stack development concepts.

----

-## Branch `evaluation-mode` (under development)

-Development branch for "evaluation mode" feature.
-The user will use a selector to run the app in "estimation mode" or "evaluation mode".
+We are unsure about the true success rate and represent this uncertainty in a Bayesian fashion.

+- The estimated success rate is captured by the most likely value and a range of likely values; these are the posterior mode and the posterior highest density interval (at the given confidence level) respectively.

+- A success rate is evaluated by checking whether the probability that the requirement is met is sufficiently high to be considered passing, or sufficiently low to be considered failing. *This approach is based on a decision-theoretic scenario applied to a sequential probability ratio test, with some simplifications to make elicitation more straightforward.*

 ---